 Between Memorial Day and Labor Day, Americans eat an average of 818 hot dogs per second.
 That’s a lot of meat, especially when you consider the cost to wildlife and the environment.
 All those hot dogs – plus the burgers, steaks and sausages thrown on the grill during the biggest meat season of the year – are turning the planet into a kabob of climate change, deforestation, pollution and wildlife extinction.

 Meat production is responsible for more environmental degradation than any other single industry.
-Animal agriculture accounts for at least 14.5 percent — and, according to some studies, as much as 51 percent — of greenhouse gas emissions, 50 percent of antibiotic use and 37 percent of pesticide use.
+Animal agriculture accounts for at least 14.5 percent of greenhouse gas emissions, 80 percent of antibiotic use and 37 percent of pesticide use.
 Livestock grazing is one of the greatest threats to imperiled species, affecting 14 percent of threatened or endangered animals and 33 percent of threatened or endangered plants.

 In addition to taking extinction off your grill, there are other ways to make your barbecue more wildlife-friendly.